hphelion/documentation/moonshot/prepare.patchnotes.md

 ##Features in HP Cloud OS for Moonshot Patch 1.01.0000## {#features}

-**Hard Disk Drive Boot (HDD)** &mdash; With this release, user has an option to select boot method based on node persistent boot configuration.
+**Hard Disk Drive Boot (HDD)** &mdash; With this release, the user has an option to select the boot method based on the node persistent boot configuration.
 If the node is set to boot persistently from PXE, all subsequent boots after provisioning are from PXE.
 Similarly, if the node is set to boot persistently from HDD, all subsequent boots after provisioning are from HDD.

 **To ensure successful HDD boot process, the following is recommended:**